 To put that in perspective the company sold just over 6 million shares in their IPO and have a float of about 36 million shares.
 So an incremental 28M shares coming to the market can certainly put some pressure on price.

 Another step in the process of understanding lock-up expiration impact is to look at the existing shareholders.
 Here is the table of ownership from the prospectus:

 As is typical for a VC-backed company most of the shares are owned by VC firms.
-VC firms all have different policies around how they handle their disposition of shares after a company is public but in general they aim to sell or distribute them.
+VC firms all have different policies around how they handle their disposition of shares after a company is public but in general, they aim to sell or distribute them.
 They are after all in the business of making and growing private investments, not public ones.

 Organized Secondary Offerings

-Sometimes a company and their bankers will jump in front of the scheduled expiration of the lock-up agreement an announce a secondary stock offering.
+Sometimes a company and its bankers will jump in front of the scheduled expiration of the lock-up agreement and announce a secondary stock offering.
 Sometimes with a roadshow by the management team.
 This can help the shares coming out find new homes with large institutional investors.
-In some cases they add a few primary shares too in order to raise capital, especially if the share price has increased substantially from the IPO.
+In some cases, they add a few primary shares too in order to raise capital, especially if the share price has increased substantially from the IPO.
 If the company is smart they also will add a bank or two to the cover in order to expand their research coverage.
 It's dumb not to do it.